Iniciaste sesión como:

 Keyword: the five right practices and vocal nembutsu.

 Genshin / Eshin (942-1017) was a Japanese Tendai monk most famous for his practice of nembutsu as a form of meditation on Amida Buddha.
-He also wrote about the single vehicle and his descriptions of the hellish, heavenly states and the wonders of the pure land in his well-known work 'Ojoyoshu' are famous.
-Yokawa's speech remains a very important text within our school where the practitioner's absolute trust in Amida arising from the nembutsu of the other power is shown.
+He also wrote about the single vehicle and his descriptions of the hellish, heavenly states and the wonders of the Pure Land in his well-known work 'Ojoyoshu', sometimes compared to Dante’s ‘Divine Comedy’.
+‘Yokawa's Talks’ remains a very important text within our school.
+In this writing Genshin shows how the practitioner's complete trust in Amida arises from the nembutsu of the other power.

 "Even if the nembutsu is said with a mind filled with doubt, we must know that the nembutsu is like a lotus flower that is not stained by muddy water.
 We should not harbor any doubts as to our birth in the Pure Land.
 Nor harbor worries about the state of our deluded mind.
 Instead, let us reflect on the superficiality of our faith, And recite the Name with conviction."